FIWARE/catalogue/core/README.md

 Orion-LD is an alternative NGSI-LD Context Broker written in C/C++.
 It is a standalone executable and therefore small, fast, lightweight and easy to handle.
 Context brokers allow for the management and requesting context of information in a structured manner based on linked data standards following the NGSI-LD specification.
-Orion-LD is more suitable for smaller installations or possibly in embedded environments - it currentlys supports only a subset of the standard NGSI-LD endpoints.
+Orion-LD is more suitable for smaller installations or possibly in embedded environments - it currently supports only a subset of the standard NGSI-LD endpoints.

 ### Why Use Orion-LD?